What is GHG Protocol?

 What is GHG Protocol’s decision-making process for updating standards and guidance?

-GHG Protocol convenes governance bodies that guide the development of its accounting and reporting standards.
-Our governance bodies include an Advisory Group, Technical Working Group/s, Review Group, Pilot Testing Group, and the Secretariat.
-More details on the roles, composition, decision-making criteria, and process are provided here.
+GHG Protocol convenes multiple groups that guide the development of its accounting and reporting standards.
+Our updated multi-stakeholder governance process includes a Steering Committee, an Independent Standards Board and Technical Working Groups.
+More details on the roles and composition of these groups are provided here.

 Who Uses GHG Protocol?